-You will need to setup a few categories to make the GTD implementation possible.
-The canonical examples are: @home, @work etc. If your contexts are locations, then you may want to use the locations field in Task.
+You will need to set up a few categories to make the GTD implementation possible.
+The canonical examples are @home, @work etc. If your contexts are locations, then you may want to use the locations field in Task.
 You can also define some preset locations.

 The contexts you make or choose require a bit of thought.
-We will ask you to create at least one category, Inbox, so that any unprocessed thoughts can be put in there.
+We will ask you to create at least one category, Inbox so that any unprocessed thoughts can be put in there.

 How to Add a Category:

 In Daylite, go to Daylite --> Preferences.
 In the Preferences panel, choose Classifications and choose the Categories.
 Add new categories using the + button.
 When you add them, please make sure that they are "active" and that they apply to "Tasks".
-You should also set a recognizable and meaningful color.
+You should also set a recognizable and meaningful colour.

 Setting your default Task category:

-To improve efficiency when capturing data, you should setup some Default Values.
+To improve efficiency when capturing data, you should set up some Default Values.
 Go to the Default Values pane in the Preferences window.
 Select Task and then select "Inbox" for your category.
 You may want to set some of the other Default Values here as well.
 (Note: you cannot set a default location)